Tyler Haussener ’14

-Clubs/Activities: Alpha Lambda Delta, Math Club, Pink Physics Club, Men’s Tennis
+Clubs/activities: Alpha Lambda Delta, Math Club, Pink Physics Club, Men’s Tennis

 Post-graduation plans: Attending graduate school for physics or engineering.

-Meaningful faculty connection: Throughout my first few semesters at Susquehanna I have been able to interact with nearly every physics and mathematics faculty member.
+Meaningful connection with faculty member: Throughout my first few semesters at Susquehanna I have been able to interact with nearly every physics and mathematics faculty member.
 Every time I had a question they have always gone above and beyond expectations to be sure I know what I am doing.
 They are always available and excited to help every student do well and be sure they are learning the material.

-Biggest academic challenge: The biggest challenge for me thus far would have had to been my American history class.
+The biggest challenge for me thus far would have had to been my American history class.
 I struggled to retain all the facts and information for the quizzes and exams.
 We also had to read and analyze articles from the time period the lectures.
 Analyzing the material was something I had a lot of trouble with and spent hours trying to understand.
 Both the professor and fellow classmates came through to help me.
 I ended up learning more than I could have ever had expected to learn, and now realize the struggle was worth it in the end.

 Allison Sample ’14